PinkD/PortProtection/README.md

 Before you use it, you should generate your own ssl cert.
 Use [gen.sh](cert/gen.sh) to do that

 ```
+PortProtection:
+        A program to protect port with iptables by authorizing client on another port
 Usage: ./PortProtection
+        -c, --config <config file>
         -p, --port <listen port>
         -pp, --protect <protect port>
         -i, --interface <interface>